SajidZakaria/ST3-CP-Environment/README.md

 # ST3-CP-Environment

+#April 5, 2021: Update with many improvements.
+Please follow the new procedure.

 A strong Competitive Programming Environment using Sublime Text 3.
 This build works almost the same as traditional builds, except it uses PowerShell.
 Which makes it even more, umm..
 Powerful.

 ## Problems of other builds: